aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 ## Deploy the Public MSK Proxy

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Aklivity Public MSK Proxy` to show the details page.
+Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the details page.
 Then select `Launch CloudFormation stack` from the `Actions` menu in the `Agreement` section.

 Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`, then select the `Public MSK Proxy` fulfillment option and click `Continue to Launch`.
 Choose the action `Launch CloudFormation`, then click `Launch` to complete the `Create stack` wizard with the following details: